This Byzantine sardonyx bowl mounted on a 16th-century gold stand is truly a magnificent object.

 In 1882, the Hamilton Palace collection was sold for £397,562.
 The tazza was one of six outstanding items bought by Alfred de Rothschild shortly beforehand.
 It came to National Museums Scotland from the estate of the late Edmund de Rothschild, under the Acceptance in Lieu scheme, which allows donors to leave major works of art to the nation in lieu of inheritance tax.

-This truly magnificent object is the most valuable single object in the Museum collection.
-But more importantly, it's also one of the favourite objects of Dr Godfrey Evans, Principal Curator of European Decorative Arts!
+This truly magnificent object is one of the favourite objects of Dr Godfrey Evans, Principal Curator of European Decorative Arts!